-• Eligibility for PPP - Section 4(4) of the PPP Act 2010 (as amended) provides a non-exhaustive list of project which can be carried out under a PPP regime including: agriculture, infrastructure, industry and manufacturing, exploration and mining, education, health, environment and waste management, information and communication technology, trade and marketing, sports, entertainment and recreation, natural resources and tourism and energy.
-The CCD SWM Project falls under the environmental and waste management category, and thus qualifies to be conducted under a PPP arrangement.
+- Eligibility for PPP Section 4(4) of the PPP Act 2010 (as amended) provides a non-exhaustive list of project which can be carried out under a PPP regime including: agriculture, infrastructure, industry and manufacturing, exploration and mining, education, health, environment and waste management, information and communication technology, trade and marketing, sports, entertainment and recreation, natural resources and tourism and energy.
+The MMMC SWM Project falls under the environmental and waste management category, and thus qualifies to be conducted under a PPP arrangement.
 Further, the maximum limit for small scale PPP Projects to be carried out by an LGA is USD 20 million (PPP Regulations).
-Thus, the Project cost of USD 2.7 million, for first year, falls within the scope for an LGA, in this case the CCD, carrying a PPP Project.

-• Transfer of User rights/ assets - According to Section 11(3) of the PPP Act 2010, a contracting authority and the ProjectCo may enter into an agreement which among other things provide that the ProjectCo would return any assets belonging to the contracting authority at the end of the agreement.
+Thus the Project cost of USD 0.5 million, for the first year, falls within the scope for an LGA, in this case the MMMC, carrying a PPP Project. - Transfer of User rights/ assets According to Section 11(3) of the PPP Act 2010, a contracting authority and the ProjectCo may enter into an agreement which among other things provide that the ProjectCo would return any assets belonging to the contracting authority at the end of the agreement.
 Further section 11(4) of the PPP Act (2010) provides additional conditions to be included in the PPP agreement to ensure that the ProjectCo undertakes to perform the functions of a contracting authority on the latter's behalf for a specified period and will be liable for any risks arising from the performance of its functions, any government facilities, equipment or any other state resources required for the Project are transferred or made available to the ProjectCo in a timely manner; and public and private assets are clearly specified.

-Pursuant to the provisions mentioned above, ProjectCo can perform functions of CCD on CCD's behalf for a specified period of time which shall not exceed 15 years being the duration for small-scale PPP projects as provided for under Regulation 76(2) (b) of the PPP Regulations.
-However, in the proposed amendments to the PPP Regulations there will be no cap on the duration of the PPP agreement.
+Pursuant to the provisions mentioned above, ProjectCo can perform functions of MMMC on MMMC's behalf for a specified period of time which shall not exceed 15 years being the duration for small-scale PPP projects as provided for under Regulation 76(2) (b) of the PPP Regulations.
+However, in the proposed amendments to the PPP Regulations, there will be no cap on the duration of the PPP agreement.
 As per the current PPP regulation, the duration may be extended for a maximum of five years in case of delay or interruptions unforeseen by both parties, project suspension not caused by the private party or an unforeseen increase of costs arising from the contracting authority (Regulation 84 of the PPP Regulations).
-Thus, CCD can transfer its assets and user rights to ProjectCo (with whom they will sign a PPP agreement) to carry out the CCD SWM Project.
-The transfer of these rights will be for a stated period in the PPP agreement, which should not exceed 20 years where there is an extension.
-11
+Thus MMMC can transfer its assets and user rights to the ProjectCo (with whom they will sign a PPP agreement) to carry out the MMMC SWM Project.

-At the end of the PPP agreement, the ProjectCo will be required to hand back the assets to CCD.
+At the end of the PPP agreement, the ProjectCo will be required to hand back the assets to MMMC.
 The procedure and requirements for handing back assets has been provided under Regulation 97 of the PPP Regulations 2015 to include the description of assets to be handed over, maintenance requirements and the right of the contracting authority to inspect the assets before hand-back.
 Additional details are provided in Section 12.